Hofls/useful-info/cookbooks/psychology/psychology.md

 * Benefits granted by evolutionary selection decrease with age (especially past child bearing age)
 * `Revenge` instincts exist because it was important to be perceived as having a credible reputation for retaliation
 * `Variability hypothesis` - males have greater variability (e.g. way more people with very low/high IQ)
+* `Tend and befriend` - response to threat - protection of offspring (tending), seeking out social group for mutual defense (befriending)
+    * It's a typical female response to stress, based on oxytocin release
+    * In case of competition for resources - males go to direct aggression, while females use gossip/social exclusion

 #### Cognitive psychology
 * `Cognitive psychology` -